 - Clearly define the tasks that your sales team has to perform.

 - Every salesman needs to know exactly what to do and there must be clarity across your team members.

 If you don’t have all of this, you are leaving potential customers on the table!

 You are basically pouring gasoline into a tank that has holes: you are wasting money and missing opportunities.

-Outsourcing the implementation could be a good idea and in this article you find 3 ways it can benefit your business.
+Outsourcing the implementation could be a good idea for your business.